fml-fam/fmlr/README.md

 ## 0.0000 0.0000 3.0000
 ```

 Using MPI objects is a little different from the others.
 We can't use them interactively and get parallelism at the same time.
-If you want to better understand this programming model, called SPMD, then I recommend [this tutorial](https://github.com/RBigData/tutorials/blob/master/content/pbdR/mpi.md).
+If you want to better understand this programming model, called SPMD, then I recommend reading [this tutorial](https://github.com/RBigData/tutorials/blob/master/content/pbdR/mpi.md).

 Like with GPU objects, we have something extra to carry around.
 Here, it's a special MPI grid.
 You can have different grids, but this is pretty advanced, so we won't cover that here.
 We'll just use one grid with the default arguments.
 We also have to specify a blocking factor.
 Choosing good values for this is beyond the scope of this example.
 We use a 1x1 blocking to make sure that all processes own some of the data.